Generating Multimodal Textures with a Soft Hydro-Pneumatic Haptic Ring: Discussion

+The thermal actuator can change the display temperature by up to 25$^\circ$C within 65~s (Figure~\ref{fig:temperature}).
+Although humans can detect very small temperature differences as small as 0.02$^\circ$C for cooling and 0.03$^\circ$C for warming, these thresholds are strongly dependent on the rate of temperature change \citep{Jones2008, stevens1998_thermalthreshold}.
+The system's relatively slow response therefore constraints the reproduction of small, rapidly varying thermal cues.
+Even so, the actuator’s performance was sufficient to render clearly distinguishable thermal differences between surfaces, with virtual ratings closely matching those of real surfaces (r = 0.97, MAE = 5.0; Figure~\ref{fig:virtualadjectiverating_correlation_summary}).

+This high accuracy was achieved by implementing the algorithm proposed by \citet{Ho2008}, which compensates for thermal conduction losses so that the heat flux delivered to the skin more closely matches the intended cue.
+Moreover, the high sensitivity to cold and warm stimuli on the dorsal side of the hand, where the thermal stimuli were applied, may have contributed to these results \citep{wakolbinger2014}.
+As in the real surfaces, two perceptual clusters emerged: metals formed a colder group, while all other materials were perceived as warmer and near room temperature.
+The rendered textures also exhibited comparable variability within each cluster relative to the real materials (Figure~\ref{fig:virtualadjectiverating_statistics}).

-The results of the matching task indicate that participants were able to associate the virtual textures displayed by the haptic ring with their real counterparts, as the correct matching rate for all textures was significantly higher than the chance level (see Figure~\ref{fig:ConfusionMatrix}).
-The rough foam, rough metal, and smooth metal textures achieved the highest accuracy, reaching 90\%.
-Interestingly, these textures also exhibited the adjective ratings at utmost margins among the selected surfaces, likely due to their distinct characteristics--such as the pronounced temperature contrast of metals, the bumpy texture of rough foam and rough metal, or the softness of rough foam.
-These are visible both in our experiments (Figure~\ref{fig:AdjectiveRatingComparison}) and perceptual space found by \cite{Balasubramanian2024}.
+The results of the matching task indicate that participants were able to associate the virtual textures displayed by the haptic ring with their real counterparts, as the correct matching rate for all textures was significantly higher than chance (Figure~\ref{fig:ConfusionMatrix}).
+The rough foam, rough metal, and smooth metal textures achieved the highest precision, reaching 90\%.
+Interestingly, these textures also exhibited the adjective ratings at utmost margins among the selected surfaces, likely due to their distinct characteristics, such as the pronounced temperature contrast of metals, the bumpy texture of rough foam and rough metal, or the softness of rough foam.
+These are visible both in our experiments (Figure~\ref{fig:virtualadjectiverating_correlation_summary}) and in the perceptual space found by \cite{Balasubramanian2024}.